 The funny thing about quantum particles is that they’re picky.
 These hydrogen atoms don’t swallow or spit up any kind of light that comes their way, they have specific colors of light they eat: everything else they ignore.
 Hydrogen in particular likes a few “series” of light, most interesting to us is the Balmer series, which is comprised of colors of light humans can see.

-Lets put a bunch of hydrogen around a star, in its photosphere (you can imagine this as the star’s atmosphere).
+Lets put a bunch of neutral hydrogen around a star, in its photosphere (you can imagine this as the star’s atmosphere), which is a bit cooler than the center of the star where all the photons are generated.
 If light tries to come out of the star, the hydrogen will let it pass unless it is a color of light the hydrogen wants to swallow, in which case the hydrogen will have a snack, blocking that color from traveling from the star to the earth.
 When an astronomer splits the star’s spectrum, they’ll see a gap in those colors of light the star’s atmosphere ‘ate.’

 The red color in the Balmer series is commonly referred to as Hydrogen alpha (Hα).
 Stars have a lot of hydrogen, and if you look back at Plate 13, you can see that labeled in the red swatch of the spectra is an “absorption line” titled Hα which appears in each star.